airbus-seclab/c-compiler-security/README.md

 code where the behavior is intended, pragmas can be used to disable the specific warning locally.

-Run debug/test builds with sanitizers (in addition to the flags above):
+Run debug/test builds with sanitizers, in addition to the flags above (and after removing `-fsanitize=safe-stack`, which is incompatible with LeakSanitizer):

 AddressSanitizer + UndefinedBehaviorSanitizer:
 ```